aldaydev/aldaydev_app/README.md

 # AldayDev App

-Sprint 5 - 06-05-2025 - responsive resume presentation done
+Sprint 5 - 06-05-2025 - working on education section in resume

 ## Sprint 5